 When we are able to notice ourselves feeling anxious we can begin to look at what anxious thoughts we are having – in understanding what is worrying us, we then have the power to challenge these anxious thoughts.

 It can be tricky to spot your anxious thoughts at first, particularly if you have been feeling anxious for a while.
 Start by noticing the most intense, or strongest feelings of anxiety.
 When you notice these feelings, try writing down what your worry is.
-If you can catch your anxious thoughts in that moment this is best, however if not try and write down your anxious thought as soon after as possible.
+If you can catch your anxious thoughts at that moment this is best, however, if not try and write down your anxious thought as soon as possible.